 Eating carotenoid-rich fruits and veggies will also give you enough vitamin C. Something that is crucial for collagen production.

 Lastly, skincare products do matter.
 I would say the things I have mentioned above are the most crucial for younger-looking skin.
 But skincare products can make a perceptible difference too.
 Especially once you have all the other commitments under control.
 That will give the topical products the most favorable basis to work on.

-When it comes to products I recommend a mild cleanser that protects your skin barrier.
-But it also has to be effective in order to not leave any residues.
+When it comes to products, I recommend a mild cleanser that protects your skin barrier.
+But at the same time is effective and doesn’t leave any residues.
 I have a whole post about my favorite cleanser (from Bioderma) in case you want to check it out.

 The other cleansing product I use, also happens to be a toner, and contains some wonderful anti-aging ingredients.
 You can read more about this micellar water from Filorga here.